wp-plugins/wp-gallery-custom-links/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.9.0 =
+* By popular demand, moved the help notes under each field into tooltips so the form won't be so tall.
+* The javascript that attempts to disable lightboxes now runs in window.onload in addition to document.ready.
+Hopefully this will cut down on some of the issues where lightboxes keep popping up without having to mess with javascript dependencies at the code level.
+Any other window.onload function should be preserved.
+* Added a javascript function detect for jQuery's off() function, since it only came into existence in 1.7.
+If off() isn't defined, unbind() is called instead.
+* Resolved an issue where making an image have no link occasionally resulted in all previous images in the gallery disappearing from the display.
+* Added a translation for Polish, courtesy of Przemyslaw Trawicki (thanks!)

 = 1.8.0 =
 * By popular demand, added a new filter on each link value: wpgcl_filter_raw_gallery_link_url